axeltlarsson/torrent-extractor/README.md

-# torrent_extracter by Axel Larsson 20 nov 2014
+# torrent_extracter by Axel Larsson

 The torrent_extracter script is written in python3 and its purpose is to first analyse a given file path to determine what sort of media it points to, for example a film or a tv series episode or season pack.
 The script then either copies this/these file/files to a suitable directory such as "films/Film name/film.file.mkv" if a film or "series/Series name/Season #/episode.mkv" if a